BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-technological-unemployment.md

   <img src="https://bradleyculley.github.io/images/technological_unemployment_illustration2.png" />
 </div>

-**I think AI will automate all, or almost all jobs at about the same time.
-In other words, a step-change profile for the technological singularity.**
+**I think AI will automate all, or almost all, jobs at about the same time.
+In other words, a step-change profile for the technological singularity.**<br/><br/>

 Reasoning:
-* They key idea of this essay: <b>I think the different jobs people do are not very computationally distinct.</b><br/><br/>
+* The key idea of this essay is: <b>I think the different jobs people do are not very computationally distinct.</b><br/><br/>
     Being a lawyer versus being a construction worker versus being an engineer.<br/><br/>
-    They seem really distinct.
+    They seem quite distinct.
 That's because, within the space of all possible computations, we're "zoomed in" on the kinds of computations that a human can get paid to do.<br/><br/>
     Further evidence, in both humans and AIs, is what in AI is called "transfer learning".<br/><br/>
     "Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on a second task."
     [https://machinelearningmastery.com/transfer-learning-for-deep-learning](https://machinelearningmastery.com/transfer-learning-for-deep-learning)<br/><br/>
     Humans do transfer learning!
-It's easier for an engineer to become a doctor, than it is for a random person to do so.<br/><br/>
+It's easier for an engineer to become a doctor, than it is for a random person to become a doctor.<br/><br/>
-    background in engineering helps with becoming a lawyer, even.
+    A background in engineering helps with becoming a lawyer, even.
     My father is a lawyer.
-He said people with STEM degrees absolutely crushed it in law school.<br/><br/>
+He said people with STEM degrees did very well in law school.<br/><br/>
     Professor Yann LeCun makes the distinction between artificial general intelligence (AGI) and "human-level intelligence".
-    LeCun is the head of AI at Facebook/Meta, and a Turing Award laureate (equivalent of the Nobel Prize in computing) for his foundational work on AI.<br/><br/>
+    LeCun is the head of AI at Facebook/Meta, and a Turing Award laureate (equivalent in computing of the Nobel Prize) for his foundational work on AI.<br/><br/>
-    LeCun says human intelligence is actually quite narrow.
+    _LeCun says human intelligence is actually quite narrow._
     In the universe of every possible computation (the Ruliad), human intelligence is optimized for a few specific things.
-    That's illustrated in the header image above.<br/><br/>
+    That's illustrated in the header images above.<br/><br/>

 * As far as the jobs humans have, those jobs have already been optimized around the parts of the computational universe (the Ruliad) that machines can't handle.
         <br/><br/>
-        Paradoxically, as we've automated more, to date there's actually been, all in all, more that's needed doing.
+        Paradoxically, as we've automated more, to date there's been more that's needed doing.
-        We've always thought innovations, such as cars, would, on balance, destroy jobs.
+        We've always thought innovations, such as cars, would on balance destroy jobs.
 So far, they never have.<br/><br/>
-        Two economic theories that explain this paradox are:<br/>
+        Two economic theories that explain this paradox:<br/>
           1. Joseph Schumpeter's "Creative destruction" and<br/>
           2. David Frederick Schloss' "Lump of Labor Fallacy"<br/><br/>
               Joseph Schumpeter's "Creative destruction" is about "the process that sees new innovations replacing existing ones that are rendered obsolete over time."<br/>